-Family allowances: The child must be younger than age 16 (age 21 if a student or disabled).
+Family allowances: Paid for up to four children younger than age 16 (age 21 if a student or disabled).
 The parent must have at least three consecutive months of employment and be currently working at least 15 days or 120 hours a month or receive other social insurance benefits.